rreinecke/global-gradient-based-groundwater-model/docs/index.md

 * Different river approaches

 New flows can be defined in Model/ExternalFlows.hpp.
-The domain boundary is currently defined implicitly through the input grid as no-flow for grid files and as ocean boundary for irregual grids.
+The domain boundary is currently defined implicitly through the input grid as no-flow for grid files and as ocean boundary for irregular grids.
-This behaviour can be changed in DataProcessing/Neighbouring.hpp.
+This behavior can be changed in DataProcessing/Neighbouring.hpp.

 ## Built With